t-cousins/Kaggle-Algorithmic-Trading-Challenge/README.md

+**The notebook is best rendered in the browser using nbviewer at this [link](https://nbviewer.jupyter.org/github/t-cousins/Kaggle-Algorithmic-Trading-Challenge/blob/master/Algorithmic_Trading_Challenge.ipynb) rather than GitHub.**

 I thought it would be interesting to analyse the data from this, now closed, 2011 [Kaggle competition](https://www.kaggle.com/c/AlgorithmicTradingChallenge/).

 The aim was to develop a model to predict the short term response of a limit-order book to a liquidity shock.